Reduce Stress to Boost Memory and Mental Sharpness

 You need to understand that stress isn’t intrinsically bad.
 It motivates us to act, deal with challenges, and hone our skills and performance.
 But when stressors are overwhelming and enduring and stress becomes chronic, it turns from friend to foe.

-Chronic stress causes a myriad of problems—physical, emotional, and mental.
-And in today’s fast-paced, high-pressure world, stress-related symptoms like forgetfulness, brain fog, focus and concentration difficulties, and memory loss are particularly troublesome.
+Over time stress causes a myriad of problems—physical, emotional, and mental.
+And in today’s fast-paced, high-pressure world, stress-related symptoms like forgetfulness, brain fog, focus and concentration difficulties, and memory lapses are particularly troublesome.

 If you want to maintain and sharpen your memory and mental edge, you must develop strategies for coping with stressful situations and minimizing the adverse effects of stress on your brain.
 Adaptogens and other brain-boosting nutrients can help.